Membership Letter from the President – November 2016

 - Publications Our e-newsletter E-zine and our magazine New Zealand Anaesthesia have the latest NZSA news, profiles, events information, and showcase diverse topics of interest to the New Zealand anaesthesia community.
 We have recently revamped our publications with a more modern look, and are focused on making them more relevant and readable.

 - AIC Journal – available as an App!
 Your full membership includes subscription to the Anaesthesia and Intensive Care Journal published by the NZSA, the Australian Society of Anaesthetists and the Australian and New Zealand Intensive Care Society.
 The journal App has been very popular since its launch in 2014 – it’s free to all members to download from either the App Store or the Google Play store (depending on your device).
 Full instructions are on our website.
 Your journal password will be emailed to you but if you haven’t received it please contact the office.

 - Website and database Our website is the go-to tool to keep you informed of developments in anaesthesia and the Society’s work.
-We continue to make improvements to our website and will soon embark on a project to enhance our website with simpler access, better navigation, and mobile app technology.
+We continue to make improvements to our website to enhance access, navigation, and mobile app technology.
 The President’s Blog and Column have been popular features on our website.